kjosib/glowing-chainsaw/docs/source/intro.rst

 An `ordinal` naturally ought to be drawn from what's appropriate given the type of its dimension.
 For the moment, that restriction is up to you to follow, because violating it will just break things later.
+For examples:

+* a "Time" dimension might have :code:`datetime.date` objects for ordinals.
+* a "Grocery" dimension might have SKU numbers as ordinals.
+* a "Salesperson" dimension might have employee IDs as ordinals.

 In some cases, you'll deal in non-numeric `magnitude` data.
 This is particularly relevant with list-of-entity style reports.